novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-95.md

 “Using oppa’s feelings?”

-“[Structure] is bound to make an MP3 player sooner or later.
-Whether they create it with fair compensation to [Alpha Cast] or handle it afterwards depends on the management of [Structure].
+“[Guseong] is bound to make an MP3 player sooner or later.
+Whether they create it with fair compensation to [Alpha Cast] or using backhanded methods depends on the management of [Guseong].
 Don’t you think so?”

 Kim Ah-young’s mouth opened wide.